GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 Code snippets should have reasonable test coverage and all critical code paths should have integration tests that test against the production service.

+### Dedicated testing per sample {#dedicated-testing-per-sample}

+Each test case should cover a single sample.

+Multiple related samples may be placed in a shared file with common setup and teardown steps.

 ## Language-specific practices {#language-specific}

 {{< content-tabpane >}}